 MONITORING AND TESTING: MAGFOR requires the testing for GE traces on all imported grain shipments.
 The tests are conducted by the Central American University Biotechnology Lab.
 A main purpose of the lab tests is to identify if the imported commodities have GE positive traces.
 In the case of corn, MAGFOR has a specific protocol that involves the custody of containers to make sure that corn seeds are not used for cultivation.
+There have not been any detentions of shipments because of the presence of GE traces.

-LOW LEVEL PRESENCE POLICY: Nicaragua does not have a low level presence policy of GE crops.
+LOW LEVEL PRESENCE POLICY: Nicaragua does not have a low-level presence policy of GE crops.